Sports and Recreation

 Get Active and Have Fun

-Participating in sports builds confidence and exercise improves skill building and retention.
+Back by popular demand our Recreational and Swimming program is back!
+We have heard your recommendations; as a result, we will be offering a variety of recreational activities throughout this eight-week program instead of one set sport related activity.
+Participants will have the opportunity to not only sample extra sports related activities they can also gain skills to build confidence and improve skill building and retention.
 This is why our Saturday Sports programming is not only a great way for your child to stay healthy, improve dexterity and access new activities safely, it is also the perfect setting to build sportsmanship and socialization skills.
 Staff members will collect data on gross motor skill development and self-management of behavior skills.
 These skills may include greeting peers, following directions, asking for help, taking turns, and eye contact.
 Sports offerings change both seasonally and annually and include, but not limited to, swimming, basketball, yoga, karate, dance, theater and cooking.
 Cultivate courage and develop physical and mental health on Saturdays at the Kinney Center.

 Swimming: 10:00 AM - 12:00 PM